SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-09-13-directed-acyclic-graphs-from-an-equivalence-class-for-an-image.md

 ## Conclusion
 DAGs from the same equivalence class for an image has been constructed.
 The reasoning behind these DAGs has been explained.
 ## References
-<span id="Pearl">[1] Judea Pearl, Madelyn Glymour, Nicholas P. Jewell Causal Inference In Statistics A Primer, Wiley, 2016.</span>
+<span id="Pearl">[1] Judea Pearl, Madelyn Glymour, Nicholas P. Jewell.
+Causal Inference In Statistics A Primer, Wiley, 2016.</span>

 <span id="DAGitty">[2] Johannes Textor, Benito van der Zander, Mark K. Gilthorpe, Maciej Liskiewicz, George T.H.
 Ellison.
 Robust causal inference using directed acyclic graphs: the R package 'dagitty'.
 International Journal of Epidemiology 45(6):1887-1894, 2016.</span>